Estate Planning – Don’t Overlook it!

 Per Capita Designation – What’s it Mean?

+Per Capita is derived from a Latin phrase meaning “by head.”
 In terms of estate planning, this means that every surviving heir will receive their appropriate share.
-However, if an heir has children and the heir passes away, those children will not receive their parent’s share instead, it will be divided among the surviving heirs.
+If an heir has children and the heir passes away, those children will not receive their parent’s share and instead, it will be divided among the surviving heirs.

 Per Stirpes Designation – How’s it Different?

-Suppose Bob has three children and Alice and Charles each have children of their own.
+In the illustration below, Bob has three children and Alice and Charles also each have children of their own.
 If Alice passes away before Bob, her children will receive the share she was entitled to under a Per Stirpes designation.
 David, Kat, and Sadie will all split Alice’s 1/3 inheritance.
-The major downside to Per Stirpes is that assets may unintentionally be passed to a younger generation if a parent wants to focus on helping their children instead of grandchildren.
+The major downside to Per Stirpes is that assets may be passed to a younger generation unintentionally if a parent wants to focus on helping their children instead of grandchildren

 Lastly, we always urge individuals and families to ensure their beneficiary designations are up-to-date and labeled appropriately.
-If possible, contingent beneficiaries should also be listed just in case the primary recipient predeceases or simultaneously decreases the original owner.
+If possible, contingent beneficiaries should be listed as well just in case the primary recipient predeceases or simultaneously deceases the original owner.
 It is always a great idea to have a backup beneficiary.

 Have Any Questions?